Contrastive Learning for Lane Detection via cross-similarity: Conclusion

 \section{Conclusion}

 Our paper presents a novel self-supervised approach, Contrastive Learning for Lane Detection via cross-similarity (CLLD), designed to enhance the resilience of lane detection models in adverse conditions.
-CLLD is a multi-task CL that addresses the challenge of detecting obscured lane markings caused by factors like poor lighting and weather by integrating our novel operation cross-similarity to local feature CLs.
+CLLD is a multi-task CL that addresses the challenge of detecting obscured lane markings caused by factors like poor lighting and weather by integrating our novel operation cross-similarity to local feature CLs. { CLLD captures long-range dependencies between different lane segments through the use of a cross-similarity operation.
+By computing the similarity between illusion-invariant features such as shape and edges, cross-similarity can reconstruct lane patterns even in segments with low visibility.
+This approach utilizes similarity to enhance lane detection precision for lanes that are partially occluded or have invisible due to natural variations.}

 Our method (CLLD) demonstrates remarkable improvements over existing contrastive learning techniques, particularly excelling in scenarios with low visibility, such as shadows.
-We tested CLLD for lane detection in real-world scenarios to enhance autonomous driving technology.
+In the future, our focus will be on identifying challenges associated with applying CLLD to Vision Transformers (ViTs) and developing a second version of CLLD that is compatible with both CNNs and ViTs.